Ida Di Benedetto

-Ida Di Benedetto (born 3 June 1945) is an Italian actress and film producer.
+Ida Di Benedetto (born 3 June 1945) is an Italian actress and producer.

 Biography

+Born in Naples, Di Benedetto started her career working on stage with Roberto De Simone.

 Di Benedetto appeared in more than 50 films and television shows between 1974 and 2004.
 She starred in the film The Whores, which was entered into the 1994 Cannes Film Festival.
-She won the Nastro d'Argento (Silver Ribbon) for Best Supporting Actress in 1981 for her supporting role as Maria Rosa in Fontamara from the same name novel by Ignazio Silone and the following year she won the Nastro d'Argento for Best Actress for Immacolata e Concetta.
+She won the Nastro d'Argento for Best Supporting Actress in 1981 for her supporting role as Maria Rosa in Fontamara from the same name novel by Ignazio Silone and the following year she won the Nastro d'Argento for Best Actress for Immacolata and Concetta: The Other Jealousy.